IBD Programs & Materials

 CCFA has developed an Advanced Practice Provider Preceptor program that offers three days of comprehensive IBD training, including medical, surgical, outpatient, and inpatient experiences with IBD patients.
 Our goal is to provide the practitioner with the knowledge and skills needed to provide quality IBD patient care, utilizing current practice guidelines and research available.

 Learn more about the Advanced Practice Provider Preceptorship and apply today.

 GI Tract Guide

-CCFA is proud to announce the launch of the GI Tract Guide, a new interactive resource for professionals to discuss anatomy with their patients and review where an individual’s disease may be active.
+CCFA is proud to announce the launch of the GI Tract Guide, an interactive resource for professionals to discuss anatomy with their patients and review where an individual’s disease may be active.
 The Guide is built to function on any internet-enabled device—smartphone, tablet, or computer—and is even disease-specific.
 It covers all areas of the body.